Interval Training for Runners: Techniques, Benefits, and Smarter Workouts

 One of my fondest memories of running was going to train at the local grass football pitch as a young boy.
-The coach would have us run a series of quick runs, as fast as we could, along the lengths of the pitch, and then we had to run slow on the widths.
+The coach would have us run a series of sprints along the length of the pitch, then run slowly across the width.

 What Is Interval Training 8 2

-Designed in the 1930s by German coach Waldemar Gerschler and physiologist Hans Reindell, it was only in the 1952 Olympic games when Czech athlete, Emil Zatopek, attributed his 3 gold medals to interval training that the benefits of this method became recognized.
+Designed in the 1930s by German coach Waldemar Gerschler and physiologist Hans Reindell, it was only at the 1952 Olympic Games that Czech athlete Emil Zatopek attributed his three gold medals to interval training, and the benefits of this method were recognized.

 One of the main benefits of interval training is an increase in aerobic capacity.

-The most widely used term in sports science when referring to an athlete’s aerobic capacity is VO2 max.
-It is defined as the maximum rate of oxygen consumption during incremental exercise and is an indication of how efficiently an individual uses oxygen while exercising.
+The most widely used term in sports science for an athlete’s aerobic capacity is VO2 max.
+It is defined as the maximum rate of oxygen consumption during incremental exercise and indicates how efficiently an individual uses oxygen during exercise.

 When coupled with continuous steady running, interval training can give you a real boost in cardiovascular fitness.

-Your heart will become stronger and more efficient leading to an increase in your maximum stroke volume and cardiac output.
+Your heart will become stronger and more efficient, leading to increased maximum stroke volume and cardiac output.
 Thus, in short, interval training will allow you to increase the amount of blood that you can pump per beat.

 What Is Interval Training 2

-To do this in a controlled manner and to be able to apply a careful approach, it is important to know your paces.
+To do this in a controlled manner and to apply a careful approach, it is important to know your pace.

 Related: Marathon Pace Guide: How To Determine It + Race Pace Strategy and Running Pace Calculator.